MikeyBurkman/eggnog/README.md

   - eggnog is not a unit test framework.
 It just allows you to easily inject mock dependencies.
 Use a real testing framework in conjunction with eggnog.
   - It is not possible (or at least not easy) to use a mix of real and mock implementations.
 This is on purpose.
 Using real implementations of dependencies would not make this a unit test.
   - Loading modules is cheap.
 (Remember, require() is used behind the scenes, which caches each file.)
 Create a new context for each individual test, to make sure each test is completely independent of each other.
+  - eggnog testing is still very beta.
+This will likely be greatly improved in the future.

 ### Examples
 See [this example app](https://github.com/MikeyBurkman/eggnog-exampleapp)